 8.1.2.1.1 Applicability of requirements for different subcarrier spacings

-Unless otherwise stated, PUSCH requirement tests shall apply only for each subcarrier spacing declared to be supported.
+Unless otherwise stated, PUSCH requirement tests shall apply only for each subcarrier spacing (D.14) declared to be supported.

 8.1.2.1.2 Applicability of requirements for different channel bandwidths

-For each subcarrier spacing declared to be supported, the tests for a specific channel bandwidth shall apply only if the BS supports it.
+For each subcarrier spacing (D.14) declared to be supported, the tests for a specific channel bandwidth shall apply only if the BS supports it (D.14).

-Unless otherwise stated, for each subcarrier spacing declared to be supported, the tests shall be done only for the widest supported channel bandwidth.
+Unless otherwise stated, for each subcarrier spacing (D.14) declared to be supported, the tests shall be done only for the widest supported channel bandwidth.
 If performance requirement is not specified for this widest supported channel bandwidth, the tests shall be done by using performance requirement for the closest channel bandwidth lower than this widest supported bandwidth; the tested PRBs shall then be centered in this widest supported channel bandwidth.

+8.1.2.1.3 Applicability of requirements for different mapping type

+Unless otherwise stated, PUSCH requirement tests shall apply only for the mapping type (D.100) declared to be supported.
+If both mapping type A and type B are declared to be supported, tests shall be done for one type only; the same chosen type shall then be used for all tests.

+8.1.2.1.4 Applicability of requirements for different DM-RS additional symbols alternative

+Unless otherwise stated, PUSCH requirements tests shall apply only for the additional DM-RS symbols alternative (D.101) declared to be supported.
+If both alternatives (with and without additional DM-RS symbols) are declared to be supported, tests shall be done for one of those two alternatives only; the same chosen alternative shall then be used for all tests.

 8.1.2.2 Applicability of PUCCH performance requirements

 8.1.2.2.1 Applicability of requirements for different formats

-Unless otherwise stated, PUCCH requirement tests shall apply only for each PUCCH format declared to be supported.
+Unless otherwise stated, PUCCH requirement tests shall apply only for each PUCCH format (D.102) declared to be supported.

 8.1.2.2.2 Applicability of requirements for different subcarrier spacings

-Unless otherwise stated, PUCCH requirement tests shall apply only for each subcarrier spacing declared to be supported.
+Unless otherwise stated, PUCCH requirement tests shall apply only for each subcarrier spacing (D.14) declared to be supported.

 8.1.2.2.3 Applicability of requirements for different channel bandwidths

-For each subcarrier spacing declared to be supported by the BS, the tests for a specific channel bandwidth shall apply only if the BS supports it.
+For each subcarrier spacing (D.14) declared to be supported by the BS, the tests for a specific channel bandwidth shall apply only if the BS supports it (D.14).

-Unless otherwise stated, for each subcarrier spacing declared to be supported, the tests shall be done only for the widest supported channel bandwidth.
+Unless otherwise stated, for each subcarrier spacing (D.14) declared to be supported, the tests shall be done only for the widest supported channel bandwidth.
 If performance requirement is not specified for this widest supported channel bandwidth, the tests shall be done by using performance requirement for the closest channel bandwidth lower than this widest supported bandwidth; the tested PRBs shall then be centered in this widest supported channel bandwidth.

 8.1.2.3 Applicability of PRACH performance requirements